homeylab/bookstack-file-exporter/README.md

 2. Include the exporter in a maintained helm chart as an optional deployment.
 The helm chart is [here](https://github.com/homeylab/helm-charts/tree/main/charts/bookstack).
 3. Export S3 or more options.
 4. Filter shelves and books by name - for more targeted backups.
 Example: you only want to share a book about one topic with an external friend/user.
+5. Be able to pull media/photos from 3rd party providers like `drawio`